The Inca Trails in Peru, Location, Inca Ruins and More

 • PM’s first glimpse of Machu Picchu from the Sun Gate and the Inca guardhouse.

-• One bus ticket Machu Picchu Inca site to Machu Picchu Pueblo.
+• One bus ticket from the Machu Picchu Inca site to Machu Picchu Pueblo.

 • One-night hotel in a three-star hotel in the town of Aguas Calientes: “Andina Luxury Hotel ***, or El Presidente Hotel **.”